minerva-ml/steppy/docs/index.rst

-``Step`` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpoiting the model during training and much more.
+``Step`` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpointing the model during training and much more.
 ``Tranformer`` in turn, is purely computational, data scientist-defined piece that takes an input data and produces some output data.
-Typical Transformers are neural netowrk, machine learning algorithms and pre- or post-processing routines.
+Typical Transformers are neural network, machine learning algorithms and pre- or post-processing routines.

 Start using steppy